eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 Tip

-Using smart targeting campaigns can help you save time while reaching your advertising goals.
+Using smart targeting can help you save time while reaching your advertising goals.

 Manual targeting